makspll/bevy_mod_scripting/readme.md

 }
 ```

-#### Rhai

-Rhai currently does not have any existing utilities for generating documentation (for the rust provided API), once something comes out we'll include it.

 ## Configuration

 - `SCRIPT_DOC_DIR` - documentation is generated in `assets/scripts/docs` or to the path in this ENV variable if it's set.

-## Scenes

-The `Script` components will persist a scene load, but their script contexts won't, after a scene load you must manually reload the scripts using `Script::reload_script`

 ## Examples